 Apple CarKey is a service on Apple devices that supports digital car keys.
 That will mean that you can use your iPhone or Apple Watch to unlock your car, using NFC or, from iOS 15, ultra-wideband (UWB).

 Like Apple Pay, your digital car key will be securely stored in Apple Wallet.

 At the original announcement, Apple said that it would be expanding the functionality to support the Apple U1 chip - that's the UWB module in the iPhone and Watch allowing for more detailed spatial awareness - which will mean you don't have to take the key out of your pocket to unlock the car - it will work on proximity.
-That's coming in iOS 15 expected in September 2021.
+That's arrived with iOS 15 in September 2021.

-What's unique about CarKey is that it is Apple taking charge, integrating into Apple Wallet and that's likely to appeal to a lot of car manufacturers and customers alike - with Google planning to offer a comparable system for Android in 2021 too.
+What's unique about CarKey is that it is Apple taking charge, integrating into Apple Wallet and that's likely to appeal to a lot of car manufacturers and customers alike - with Google offering a comparable system for Android from 2021 too.

 How does Apple CarKey work?

-For the new version of Apple CarKey with UWB, you can leave your iPhone in your pocket or bag.
+For Apple CarKey with UWB, you can leave your iPhone in your pocket or bag for the whole process.
 You'll be able to unlock and start the car, because UWB provides precise location information, so the car will know where the phone is, and can verify that it's within the vehicle.

 What else will you be able to do with Apple CarKey?

 Without the need for a physical key - just a means for secure digital authentication - there's flexibility in services that can be offered.
 You can share your key with someone, for example, so if you want to lend someone your car you can grant them access by sending them a digital key.